How Does SoundCloud Work: An Inspiring Success Story

 In addition to having fans’ feedback on the app, they can also publish ads and links to products on their store.
 The partnership would help music publishers generate more revenue from live streaming.
 And fans will enjoy seeing their favorite artists live.

-The platform again thrived as many musicians were looking for online streaming platforms where they can connect with fans in real time during the pandemic.
+The platform again thrived as many musicians were looking for online streaming platforms where they could connect with fans in real time during the pandemic.

 The direction of SoundCloud has changed.
 Even though there have been rumors of Spotify and Google being interested in purchasing SoundCloud, the founders of the business are confident and openly assert that SoundCloud should remain independent.